leangjia/blender_docs/manual/movie_clip/tracking/clip/editing/track.rst

    There are several properties for this operator:

    Placement
+      Controls where to place markers.

+      Whole Frame
+         Places markers throughout the whole frame.
+      Inside Annotated Area
+         Places markers inside the area outlined with the :ref:`tool-annotate`.
-      Used to control where to place markers.
-By default, they will be added through the whole frame, but you can also outline some areas with interesting features with Grease Pencil and place markers only inside the outlined area.
+         This can be used to outline some areas with interesting features and place markers only inside the outlined area.
-      That is how the "Inside Grease Pencil" placement variant works.
+      Outside Annotated Area
+         Places markers outside the area outlined with the :ref:`tool-annotate`.
-      You can also outline areas of no interest (like trees, humans and so) and place markers outside of these areas.
+         This can be used to outline areas of no interest (like trees, humans, ect...) and place markers outside of these areas.
-      That is how the "Outside Grease Pencil" placement variant works.
    Margin
       Controls the distance from the image boundary for created markers.
       If markers are placed too close to the image boundary,